The-Gecko-Project/gecko-project-charts/README.md

 # Poverty line and minimum wages

 ## International poverty line
 The international poverty line is defined by the World Bank as $2.15 per person per day, or $784.75 per year.
+This converts to 958,883.19 rupiah at average USD-IDR exchange rates for 2022.
 See: Global Poverty Lines (2022) World Bank.
 Available at: https://www.worldbank.org/en/news/factsheet/2022/05/02/fact-sheet-an-adjustment-to-global-poverty-lines.

 ## National poverty line
 The national poverty line set by the government in March 2022 is 505,469 rupiah (equivalent to $34) per person per month.
 See  Statistics Indonesia (2022) Persentase Penduduk Miskin Maret 2022 turun menjadi 9,54 persen, Badan Pusat Statistik.
 Available at: https://www.bps.go.id/pressrelease/2022/07/15/1930/persentase-penduduk-miskin-maret-2022-turun-menjadi-9-54-persen.html